strangiato/pipenv-s2i-example/README.md

 To view the completed application, please find the source code [here](https://github.com/strangiato/pipenv-s2i-example).

-To begin we can create a new `Pipfile` with fastapi by running the following:
+To begin we can create a new `Pipfile` and virtual environment with fastapi by running the following:

 ```sh
 pipenv install fastapi